 Becker started freelancing in the 1970s.
 Back then, she wasn’t allowed to work at the same or competing newspaper as her husband.

 “It might have been the best thing that could have happened to me,” Becker said.
 “I loved it.
 I loved the freedom.”

 She was ultimately hired by one of her freelance clients and worked there for years.
 But Becker went back to freelancing about a decade ago and has seen the landscape change even in that time.

 “I would say to some extent in a negative way, but then you have to take the opportunities that those negative things present,” Becker said.
 “With all the layoffs in the industry, a lot of people are turning to freelancing now.”

 One of the biggest changes was having so many more options to find work, applying for things she saw on the internet.
-Becker has also seen a lot more experienced journalists take up freelancing gigs, much more than even a decade ago.
+Becker has also seen a lot more experienced journalists take up freelancing gigs.

 “I see the rise in professionalism among freelancers and the rise in recognition of the need for professionalism,” Becker said.